ryancampbell514/HeatSmoothing/README.md

 ```
 python certify-salman.py --datadir 'WHERE DATA IS STORED' --model-path 'MODEL PATH.pth.tar' --std 0.25 --rule 'top5' --is-cohen
 ```

-Using the resulting .pkl dataframes, make the certification plot using the code provided in the notebook `figs/cert_plots.ipynb`.
+Using the resulting .pkl dataframes, make the certification plot (Figure 3(b)) using the code provided in the notebook `figs/cert_plots.ipynb`.

 #### Attacking